Dallas, Georgia: Climate

 Dallas has a humid subtropical climate that is local to all of Georgia.
 The average yearly precipitation is 54.43 in.
 The average annual high temperature is 71.8 °F, while the average annual low temperature is 48.3 °F.

 Snow flurries occasionally fall in the winter months, when there is the presence of a deep trough in the jet stream over the eastern third of the United States.
 Although at times significant amounts of snowfall have been recorded, some years have no measurable snowfall.
-The Storm of the Century (1993) in March 1993 brought 17.5 in to Dallas, with drifts measuring several feet.
+The Storm of the Century in March 1993 brought 17.5 in to Dallas, with drifts measuring several feet.
 In December 2017, Dallas recorded 12 in of snow that had fallen within a two-day period.
 The 12 in that fell in Dallas was tied for the highest total amount of snowfall in the Atlanta metro area, with the Carter's Lake area being the only other place to receive that amount.

 The coldest temperature ever recorded in Dallas was -12 °F in 2010.
 The warmest temperature ever recorded was 110 °F in 2012.

-It's not uncommon for Northwest Georgia to be prone to drought some years, but there are also some years where precipitation amounts are very high.